 The Giving Garden at the Ross Farm

-At the Giving Garden we plant, tend, and harvest healthy vegetables to be distributed at local food banks.
-It’s a beautiful way to make a real impact in the lives of people around us, while spending time in this gorgeous setting.
+At the giving garden we plant, tend, and harvest healthy vegetables to be distributed at local food banks.
+It's a beautiful way to make a real impact in the lives of people around us, while spending time in a gorgeous setting.

-The Giving Garden is a joint project between St Mark’s, The Ross Farm, St Bernards, and St John on the Mountain.
+The Giving Garden is a join project between St Mark's, The Ross Farm, St Bernards, and St John on the Mountain.

 St Mark’s Episcopal Church